ansible-community/antsibull-core/README.md

 From version 1.0.0 on, antsibull-core sticks to semantic versioning and aims at providing no backwards compatibility breaking changes during a major release cycle.
 We might make exceptions from this in case of security fixes for vulnerabilities that are severe enough.

 The current major version is 2.x.y.
 Development for 2.x.y occurs on the `main` branch.
+1.x.y is End of Life and was developed on the `stable-1` branch.
+It is no longer updated.
 2.x.y mainly differs from 1.x.y by dropping support for Python 3.6, 3.7, and 3.8.
 It deprecates several compatibility functions for older Python versions that are no longer needed; see the changelog for details.
-1.x.y is still developed on the `stable-1` branch, but only security fixes, major bugfixes, and other changes that are absolutely necessary for the other antsibull projects will be backported.

 ## Development